sergrt/tiny_rx/README.md

 ```

 # Multithreading
-More interesting and useful usages of the `tiny_rx` is about multithreaded environment.
+One of the most powerful and practical aspects of **`tiny_rx`** is its support for multithreaded environments.

 ## Overview
-The library provides 4 types of connections:
+The library provides 4 types of execution contexts:
-- Same thread as values sources
+- Same thread as the value source
-- Another thread
+- A dedicated thread
-- Thread pool with tweakable capacity
+- A thread pool with configurable capacity
-- Run loop (placeholder)
+- Run loop (placeholder for integration into external frameworks)

-There's a concept of `Executor` is introduced in `tiny_rx`.
-To support different threading model caller should specify an object implemening `IExecutor` interface.
-Implementation classes for different connection types:
+The concept of an `Executor` is introduced in **`tiny_rx`**.
+To support different threading models, the caller specifies an object implementing the `IExecutor` interface.
+Implementation classes include:
-- `SingleThreadExecutor` for one thread, different from the caller
+- `SingleThreadExecutor` - runs tasks in a dedicated single thread, separate from the caller
-- `ThreadPoolExecutor` for thread pool with tweakable capacity
+- `ThreadPoolExecutor` - runs tasks in a thread pool with configurable capacity
-- `RunLoopExecutor` is a placeholder for injecting into framework's run loop
+- `RunLoopExecutor` - a placeholder designed for integration into a framework's run loop

-## Same thread as values source
+## Same thread as the value source
-All the above examples work in the same thread as the `Observable`.
-No need to do something for this behavior
+All the examples above run in the same thread as the `Observable`.
+No additional setup is required.

 ## Work in another thread
-Let's process our values in different thread.
-Create `SingleThreadExecutor` and pass it as a shared pointer by calling `subscribe_on()`:
+To process values in a different thread, create a `SingleThreadExecutor` and pass it as a shared pointer using `subscribe_on()`:
 ```c++
 auto single_thread_executor = std::make_shared<tiny_rx::SingleThreadExecutor>();
 auto subscription = source